 RAINBOW MOUNTAIN (Vinicunca) - CLOSED.
-Possibly opening on the 1st of November.
+Possibly opening during November.

 PALCOLO RAINBOW MOUNTAINS - CLOSED.
-Possibly opening on the 1st of November.
+Possibly opening during November.

 LAKE HUMANTAY - CLOSED.
-Possibly opening on the 1st of November.
+Possibly opening during November.

 INCA TRAIL (4 day, 3 nights) - CLOSED

-SHORT INCA TRAIL (2 day, 1 night) - CLOSED.
-Open from the 1st to the 14th of November, for Peruvians only (free of charge); open for all from the 15th of November.
+SHORT INCA TRAIL (2 day, 1 night) - OPEN.
 Bookings via licensed agencies or guides ONLY.